 - Comfortable, supportive shoes:

-- The main Festival site spans across six city blocks.
+- The main Event site spans across six city blocks.
 Venues hosting theatre shows are located throughout the neighborhood and beyond.
 Wear comfy shoes and give yourself lots of time to walk between venues.

 - Sunblock, hat, water, and chapstick: